Keys to the Victory Project

 No matter the job, Victoria Emery is usually the only female on site.
 She is a registered professional engineer with 16 years experience in structural engineering and construction with Arsee Engineers of Fishers.
 She attended Purdue University, receiving both Bachelor’s and Master’s degrees in civil engineering.

-Arsee’s responsibility on the Victory project is to serve as the lead engineer, designing the steel platform that supported the scaffold that was erected around the sculpture for rigging and other preparations, designing a new connection between the upper portion of the statue and the existing steel column inside the statue, and to design a new base plate for the statue to connect its base to the existing structural steel.
+Arsee Engineers Inc. was the lead engineer on the Victory project, designing the steel platform that supported the scaffold that was erected around the sculpture for rigging and other preparations, designing a new connection between the upper portion of the statue and the existing steel column inside the statue, and to design a new base plate for the statue to connect its base to the existing structural steel.
 “I am honored to have worked on a project with so much historical significance to the city of Indianapolis and the State of Indiana.
 This is a once in a lifetime opportunity for an engineer, and it has been a pleasure to work with the group of talented individuals that have come together to make the project a success,” she said.